Seneca-CDOT/simengine/docs/Anvil Model.md

 `simengine-cli power down -k1 # out-1 is down`

-More docs can be found here: [link](https://simengine.readthedocs.io/en/latest/PowerManagement/), see `simengine-cli status -h` and `simengine-cli power -h`
+More information on asset management including storage and thermal relationships can be found here: [link](./Asset%20Management);

 **Model Updates**